reactjs/az.react.dev/content/docs/implementation-notes.md

   }

   getPublicInstance() {
-    // Kompozit komponentlərdə klas instansiyasını ifşa edin. return this.publicInstance;
+    // Kompozit komponentlərdə sinif instansiyasını ifşa et. return this.publicInstance;
   }